 In 2007, BP was fined $62 million for environmental violations.
 In 2005, as a result of the company’s activities, an explosion occurred at an oil refinery.
 The tragedy led to the death of 15 people.

 In 2010, the first fuel standards were approved to reduce emissions of toxic gases.
-The document concerned fuel for buses, as well as freight transport.
+The document concerned fuel for buses and freight transport.
 Since 2015, a climate change strategy has been in place in America, and a program to protect clean water was launched in the same year.

 Interesting Facts About Recycling

-• 60 million plastic bags – this is how many stores use annually.
-Bring your own, this will help reduce packaging waste.
+- 60 million plastic bags are used by stores annually.
+Bring your own to help reduce packaging waste.

 How to take part

-Start with garbage collection – in the house, on the street.
+Start with garbage collection – in the house or on the street.
 Plant a tree – this is best done in a group.
-Contact an environmental organization and specify in which part of the city plants are needed.
+Contact an environmental organization and specify where in the city plants are needed.
 Volunteer with an organization that restores historic buildings.

-When is National Public Lands Day celebrated in 2023?
+When is National Public Lands Day in 2024?

 National Public Lands Day is observed on the fourth Saturday of September each year.